berghetti/netproc/README.md

     $ git clone https://github.com/berghetti/netproc.git; cd netproc; make; sudo make install

 #### [Options / usage]
-    netproc - 0.2.0
+    netproc - 0.3.1
     Usage: netproc [options]

     Options:
-    -u            tracks udp traffic, default is tcp -i <iface>    specifies an interface, default is all -c            visualization each active connection of the process -B            view in bytes, default in bits
+    -B            view in bytes, default in bits
-    -si           SI format display, with powers of 1000, default is IEC, with powers of 1024 -h            show this message
+    -c            visualization each active connection of the process -h            show this message
-    -v            show version
+    -i <iface>    specifies an interface, default is all -n            not translate host and service, implicit '-c', try '-nh' to no translate only host or '-np' to not translate only service -si           SI format display, with powers of 1000, default is IEC, with powers of 1024 -u            tracks udp traffic, default is tcp -v            show version

 #### [uninstall]
     $ sudo make uninstall